Featured

 But that is not where most champions are actually made.

-Talent Pathway
+USA Pathway

 USA Cycling already has collegiate racing.
 It already stages Collegiate Track Nationals.
 From 2026, it will add high-school racing to collegiate championship weekends in an effort to connect younger riders to college programmes earlier.
 So if the United States still struggles to recruit young riders into track cycling, is it time to ask whether college sport - and perhaps one day even the NCAA - could be part of the answer?